Varnish - Classic Collector

 - Configure a Hosted Collector.
 To create a new Sumo Logic hosted collector, perform the steps in theCreate a Hosted Collector section of the Sumo Logic documentation.

 - Configure an HTTP Logs and Metrics Source.
-Create a new HTTP Logs and Metrics Source in the hosted collector created above by following these instructions.
+Create a new HTTP Logs and Metrics Source in the hosted collector created above by following the instructions given in this document.
 Make a note of the HTTP Source URL.

 - Install Telegraf.
 Use the following steps to install Telegraf.